 In case you’re not familiar with this Swedish brand, they’ve been around since 1903 and have been winning Grand Prix’s since 1931.

-About that time, they also got into off-road competition; impressively clocking-up in the ensuing decades, an incredible 80+ world championships from Motocross to the Baja 1000.
+About that time, they also got into off-road competition.
+And impressively in the ensuing decades clocked-up an incredible 80+ world championships from Motocross to the Baja 1000.

 Prior to the release of the Svartpilen 401 and Vitpilen 401, MY-2018, Husqvarna hadn’t produced street bikes for over 4 years.
 Its last street bike was the Nuda 900 which ceased production in 2013.